 Travelling from out of town:

 If you are coming from out of town the local airport is Portland International Airport.
 A block of rooms has been reserved at our host hotel, the Hotel Lucia, in downtown Portland.
-If you will need a room please indicate as such on your .
+If you will need a room please indicate as such on your registration form.
 All rooms will be booked by Louise Sacha – there is no need to contact the hotel directly.
 The Hotel Lucia is located in downtown Portland (400 SW Broadway, Portland, OR 97205).
 This site is approximately a 30-60 minute drive (depending on traffic), or 45-minute light rail ride from the Portland International Airport.
 All out-of-town guests will be housed in this hotel, and it will also be the site of our opening reception on Sunday September 7th as well as our meetings during the day on Tuesday September 9th.
 Guests staying at the Hotel Lucia will be transported by a prearranged shuttle to/from ONPRC on Monday September 8th.
+If anyone misses the shuttle they can reach ONPRC via the light rail system (www.trimet.org/max).

 Local attendees: